Reason for the study

 Who is eligible

-Nearsighted children between the ages of 3-16 were initially eligible.
+Nearsighted children between the ages of 3-10 years old.
 (The study is now closed to children ages 11-16 due to rapid enrollment)

 Prescription between -0.50 and -6.00 units of nearsightedness (myopia) and less than 1.5 units of astigmatism

 This a large randomized, controlled study involving 10 study sites throughout the country, including Eye Physicians of Central Florida.
 There will be approximately 500 children in the study.

 Will my child benefit